Linda Columbus

 Linda Columbus is an American chemist who is Professor of Chemistry and Molecular Physiology at the University of Virginia.
-Her research considers the structure-function properties of membrane proteins.
+She investigates the structure-function properties of membrane proteins.

 Early life and education

-Columbus was born to young parents, neither of whom were educated beyond high school, and grew up in New Hampshire.
-Columbus was an undergraduate student at Smith College and moved to the University of California, Los Angeles, for graduate research.
-Her doctoral research with Prof. Wayne L. Hubbell involved the use of spin labelling to understand the backbone and side chain dynamics of α-helices in the nanosecond regime.
+Columbus was born to young parents, neither of whom were educated beyond high school, and she grew up in New Hampshire.
+Columbus was an undergraduate at Smith College and she earned her Ph.D. at the University of California, Los Angeles.
+In her doctoral research with Prof. Wayne L. Hubbell, she used spin labelling to understand the backbone and side chain dynamics of α-helices in the nanosecond regime.
 After earning her doctorate, Columbus joined The Scripps Research Institute as an NIH research fellow.

 Research and career

-In 2013, Columbus joined the University of Virginia as an assistant professor.
-She was promoted to full professor in 2019.
-She studies the membrane proteins that comprise around one quarter of a proteome.
+Columbus joined the University of Virginia as a faculty member in 2013, and she is currently chair and professor of the Department of Chemistry and professor of Molecular Physiology and Biological Physics.
+She studies membrane proteins that comprise around one quarter of a proteome.
 These membrane proteins are involved with information transfer across lipid bilayers, and are used as drug targets.
 Columbus investigates the membrane proteins that mediate interactions between hosts and bacterial pathogens.
-To study the structures of the membrane proteins involved in cellular invasion by bacterial pathogens, Columbus makes use of site-directed spin labelling and nuclear magnetic resonance.
+To study the structures of the membrane proteins involved in cellular invasion by bacterial pathogens, Columbus uses site-directed spin labelling and nuclear magnetic resonance.

+Columbus has held leadership positions within the Biophysical Society including serving as an elected member of the Biophysical Society Council, co-organizing meetings on the Molecular Biophysics of Membranes in 2022 and 2024, and serving as programming co-chair of the upcoming 2027 Biophysical Society meeting.